← Back to all posts

 A progressive dinner means each course happens at a different home.
 Appetizers at one house.
 Main course at another.
 Dessert at a third.
 The group travels together, and each host only has to worry about one course.

 The coordination piece is where most progressive dinners fall apart, though.
-You need everyone on the same page about timing, courses, and dietary needs.
-This is where having a centralized event page helps enormously.
-I set mine up on Lemonvite with all the details, the route, timing for each stop, and what each host is covering.
-With up to 10 co-hosts on a single event, every host in the rotation can send updates and manage RSVPs for their leg of the evening.
+If two houses are both making something that needs an oven at 7, or nobody warned the host with the dairy allergy, the whole evening wobbles.
+A single shared event page fixes that.
+I set mine up on Lemonvite with the walking route and a clear arrival time for each stop, plus a note on what course every host is covering.
+With up to 10 co-hosts on a single event, every host in the rotation can post updates and manage RSVPs for their leg of the night without texting me for permission.

 6. Throw a "White Elephant" Brunch